5170 Systems Analyst

 10. Promotes the development of programmer/analysts by supervising their coding techniques, assigning analytical responsibilities as deemed appropriate and providing input to the Senior Systems Analysts for Programmer/Analysts’ performance reviews.

-11. Promotes the uniformity of the programming effort by contributing to, adhering to, and updating the Computer Services Department's Standards and Guidelines manual and the Web application Development Guide.
+11. Promotes the uniformity of the programming effort by contributing to, adhering to, and updating standards and guidelines maintained for the unit.

-12. Ensures the accurate, scheduled execution of computer processes by coding the appropriate job scheduler (AppWorx) chains or reviewing those coded by others.
+12. Ensures the accurate, scheduled execution of computer processes by coding the appropriate job scheduler (AppMan) chains or reviewing those coded by others.

 13. Ensures the success and accuracy of campus application systems by thoroughly testing and extensively reviewing the testing done by Programmer/Analysts of all programming changes and newly developed programs or applications.